NonneTrapuE/Terrashell/README.md

 # Terrashell
-Terrashell is an open source alternative to Terraform written in Powershell
+Terrashell is an open source alternative PoC to Terraform written in Powershell.

 ## Why Powershell ?
 Powershell is a great open source scripting language from Microsoft.
 It works in Linux, macOS and ...
 Windows.
 Of course.